RoDmitry/alphabet_detector/README.md

 ### Detects 388 alphabets in 170 scripts
 > one spoken language can be written in multiple scripts, so it will be detected as a different alphabet/language

-> look at the [alphabet.rs](https://github.com/RoDmitry/alphabet_detector/blob/main/src/lang/alphabet.rs#L258) to understand what languages have already defined alphabets.
+> look at the [alphabet.rs](https://github.com/RoDmitry/alphabet_detector/blob/main/src/lang/alphabet.rs#L323) to understand what languages have already defined alphabets.
 Some of them need validation

 Separates words in text (from iterator `CharIndices`), and detects language of words by used alphabets (chars).

+Warning: can return words with chars from the Unicode private area (for `Yoruba` language)

 Alpha version (Work In Progress)